EatWellSleepWell2018Fall/ToolsPorject/README.md

 ![BS Model](https://github.com/EatWellSleepWell2018Fall/ToolsPorject/blob/master/images/BS.png)

 _Monte Carlo Simulation_: In this part, we predict option prices based on Monte Carlo model.
-The function $stock_time()$  draws graphs of stock price movement during a period.
-Using function $simulations_converge()$ to draw graph and show how the prediction converges to a fixed value when simulations times reach to a certain level.
+The function stock_time() draws graphs of stock price movement during a period.
+Using function simulations_converge() to draw graph and show how the prediction converges to a fixed value when simulations times reach to a certain level.
 For example

     O = OptionPricing(stock_name, strike_price, ttm)